VVittgenstein/Rutgers-BetterCourseSchedulePlanner/docs/local_data_model.md

 - Back the FR-01/FR-02 requirement set with a SQLite schema that stores every Rutgers SOC course/section/meeting field needed for browsing, filtering, and subscriptions.
 - Preserve enough provenance to re-run migrations idempotently, rehydrate JSON payloads for debugging, and power notification jobs that only react to delta updates.
 - Optimize for read-heavy local queries (term+campus/subject filtering, keyword search, meeting-time slicing) while allowing batch upserts from SOC payloads.
+- The canonical SQL definition that reflects this model is checked into `data/schema.sql` and is applied through `scripts/migrate_db.ts`.

 ## Entity relationship overview
 ```mermaid